SMC-AAU-CPH/smc-cph.github.io/_posts/2023-03-12-jackeh-ritmo-mid-semester-concert.md

 The LOLA network worked flawlessly during both the soundcheck day on Monday and the concert on Tuesday.
 We performed round-trip (RTT) latency measurements on both days and recorded 15ms and 17ms of latency respectively with a sample rate of 48kHz and a buffer size of 64 samples on both ends.
 This worked well for our use case as we aim to achieve a RTT of under 30ms, above which performability can be negatively affected.
 The performers confirmed that this latency worked well.
 They could see some slight latency in the camera feeds in front of them, but this did not affect their ability to perform with the system.

-You can find a more detailed technical specification of the setup we used on the wiki page [here](https://github.com/MCT-master/portal-wiki/wiki/2023-Mid-Semester-Networked-Music-Performance-in-RITMO).
+You can find a more detailed technical specification of the setup we used on the wiki page [here](https://github.com/SMC-master/portal-wiki/wiki/2023-Mid-Semester-Networked-Music-Performance-in-RITMO).

 # Watch the Performance

-Watch the full performance on the MCT YouTube channel here:
+Watch the full performance on the SMC YouTube channel here:

 <iframe width="720" height="405" src="https://www.youtube.com/embed/A-JyaKxe4U4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>